dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 * `restrict` - This means the component should be restricted to an element.
 * `bindings` - This helps specify the binding option whether it's a one-way or two-way data binding.
 It's represented with a symbol.
 E.g `<` represents a one-way data binding.
-* `template` - This is where we specify the view for the component
+* `template` - This is where we specify the view for the component.
-* `controller` - This is where we specify the controller which holds the logic for the component. by default, it ships with `$ctrl` as an alias that can be used in the view to invoke controller methods.
+* `controller` - This is where we specify the controller which holds the logic for the component.
+By default, it ships with `$ctrl` as an alias that can be used in the view to invoke controller methods.
 * `controllerAs`- This allows developers to specify their alias, e.g `vm` as commonly used in a lot of apps.

 Update the `speakerlistComponent` object to have a `controllerAs` key and value like so: